skypjack/entt/docs/md/entity.md

 * To create a new entity from scratch and assign it a prototype, this is the way to go:

   ```cpp
   const auto entity = prototype();
   ```

   It is equivalent to the following invokation:

   ```cpp
   const auto entity = prototype.create();
   ```

-* In case we want to initialize an already existing entity, we can provide the `operator()` directly with the entity identifier:
+* To initialize an already existing entity, users can provide the `operator()` directly with the entity identifier:

   ```cpp
   prototype(entity);
   ```

   It is equivalent to the following invokation:

   ```cpp
   prototype.assign(entity);
   ```

   Note that existing components aren't overwritten in this case.
 Only those components that the entity doesn't own yet are copied over.
 All the other components remain unchanged.

 * Finally, to assign or replace all the components for an entity, thus overwriting existing ones:

   ```cpp
   prototype.assign_or_replace(entity);
   ```